aasmundbo/perl-encrypt-decrypt/readme.md

 The scripts are inspired by https://bjornjohansen.no/encrypt-file-using-ssh-key

+Developed and tested using Cygwin on Windows 10.

 #### encrypt.pl
 Script encrypts the input file and an auto-generated symmetric key.
 The input file is encrypted using the symmetric key.